hurik/MangaManagerAndDownloader/README.md

 ## How to use
 1. Download and extract in a folder.
-2. Start `MangaDownloader.jar`, with a doubleclick or `java -jar MangaDownloader.jar`.
+2. Start `MangaManagerAndDownloader-XXXXXXXX.jar`, with a doubleclick or `java -jar MangaManagerAndDownloader-XXXXXXXX.jar`.
+Replace `XXXXXXXX` with the number you downloaded.

+### MangaManager
+1. Click `Add subscription`, the click `Select Site`, mark the desired site and click `Update` and then `Select`.
+2. Select a manga, you also can add an filter.
+For example on Batoto you cann add `[English]` to only get english chapters.
+3. Click on `Add subscription` to add the manga to your subscriptions.
+4. To check for new chapters click on `Update all` to check if there are new chapters for you subscriptions.

+### MangaDownloader
+1. Click on `Switch to Downloader` to open the Downloader.
-3. Click `Select Site`, mark the desired site and click `Update` and then `Select`.
+2. Click `Select Site`, mark the desired site and click `Update` and then `Select`.
-4. Select a manga and the chapters to download and click `Add`.
+3. Select a manga and the chapters to download and click `Add`.
-5. Click on `Start` to start the download.
+4. Click on `Start` to start the download.

 While downloading you can add more mangas.
 You can also add mangas from different sites.